MPerm/MPermission/README.md

 ```bash
 % python3 android-scraper/tools/apk-decompiler/setupDependencies.py
 ```
 This will install dex2jar and apktools for the android-scraper.
-For further Android decompilation instructions, refer to [the README](4) within the submodule.

 Now install any package dependencies:
 ```bash